ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/handling-user-interactions.md

 In the `on` attribute above, we see `tap:warning.hide`.
 In this case, `tap` is the event, `warning` is the ID of the element to act upon, and `hide` is the action to perform.
 Note that `hide` is one of the [generic actions]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/amp-actions-and-events.md', locale=doc.locale).url.path}}) that is available on every AMP component and even other HTML elements.
 The documentation for an AMP component will usually contain a list of actions that can be performed on that component.

 Some actions take the form of functions and may accept arguments.
 In other cases, actions can be omitted entirely if the action is obvious.
 In each case, details can be found in the documentation for that component.
-We’ll see examples of each of these types of actions later in this course.
+We'll see examples of each of these types of actions later in this course.

 ## Exercise 1: Building The Menu

-Now it’s time to implement the navigation menu in our site using the `<amp-sidebar>` component. `<amp-sidebar>` is a panel of content that is initially hidden off-screen.
+Now it's time to implement the navigation menu in our site using the `<amp-sidebar>` component. `<amp-sidebar>` is a panel of content that is initially hidden off-screen.
 When the sidebar is opened, the panel of content slides into view.
 The sidebar is opened by calling an action on the component.
 It can open on either the right or left side of the screen.
 The side the component appears on is controlled via the `side` attribute (default value is `left`).
 The sidebar remains on-screen until it is closed via an action, or until a user clicks outside of the component.

 A sidebar with the ID `sidebar1` can be opened with the following actions: